18F/tock/docs/utilization.md

 ### Week 1
 Stacey's `utilization` for Week 1 is 100%.

-Stacey tocked 24 billable hours to an hourly project and 8 billable hours to a weekly project, for a combined 32 hours of an expected 32 target billable hours.
+Stacey tocked 24 billable hours to an hourly project and 8 billable hours (25% of 32) to a weekly project, for a combined 32 hours of an expected 32 target billable hours.

 ```python
 # Week 1